 - used to buddy up with a foster family to offer peer support in a range of ways, e.g. doing shopping

 - planning 'lessons' for foster carers home schooling

 - playing games online, reading a book to children in foster families

 - providing a listening ear and peer support to foster families

 We would urge the Governments of the UK to explore the provision of an increase in the level of financial support given to foster carers to take into account these additional duties.

 We received feedback from fostering services about these issues and have summarised the responses from fostering services in England in this briefing.

 We have called for UK officials to #fundfostercarers.
-Alongside TACT, the Nationwide Association of Fostering Providers (NAFP), CoramBAAF (and AFA in Scotland), we wrote to an open letter to officials calling for foster carers, who are not covered by existing funding schemes, to be financially supported.
+Alongside TACT, the Nationwide Association of Fostering Providers (NAFP), CoramBAAF (and AFA in Scotland), we wrote to an open letter to government ministers calling for foster carers, who are not covered by existing funding schemes, to be financially supported.
 Specific country updates from this campaign can be found below.

 - We have spoken with ADCS and the LGA who are both adamant that while they welcome the additional money, it is not sufficient.
 We have therefore written to the Minister for Children and Families again to highlight the need for funding for retainers and an additional allowance.
 Read the letter.